-Another tool you have is mixing cyclical and non-cyclical stocks in your portfolio to counteract a changing business cycle.
+Another tactic you can try is to mix cyclical and noncyclical stocks in your portfolio to counteract changing business cycles.

-The stock prices of cyclical and non-cyclical stocks relate to how the business cycle changes.
-Cyclical stocks move more dramatically, both up and down, with the cycle, while non-cyclical stocks show little movement relative to the cycle.
+The stock prices of cyclical and noncyclical stocks relate to how the business cycle changes.
+Cyclical stocks move more dramatically, both up and down, with the cycle.
+Noncyclical stocks show little movement relative to the cycle of businesses.

 Standard & Poors Sectors